learning2hash/learning2hash.github.io/_publications/zhao2018sorting.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/1805.04272"}
 tags: ['ARXIV']
 ---
+<p>We propose an <span class="math inline">\(O(N\cdot M)\)</span>
-We propose an \\(O(N\cdot M)\\) sorting algorithm by Machine Learning method, which shows a huge potential sorting big data.
+sorting algorithm by Machine Learning method, which shows a huge potential sorting big data.
 This sorting algorithm can be applied to parallel sorting and is suitable for GPU or TPU acceleration.
-Furthermore, we discuss the application of this algorithm to sparse hash table.
+Furthermore, we discuss the application of this algorithm to sparse hash table.</p>